Translate this page

 What is it: A small amount of tissue may stay in the uterus, or blood may collect and form a clot.
 This can cause heavy and/or long lasting bleeding and/or pain.

 Action/treatment: May require more tablets or a surgical procedure.
-There may be additional costs if a surgical procedure is required.
+There may be additional costs if this is required.

 Retained clot or pregnancy illustration